gdiaz384/py3TranslateLLM/README.md

     - Which ones that can be used for translation are expected to be long lived and have unlimited use APIs?
     - Or is web hooking any of them worthwhile?
 - OpenAI's GPT.
 For now, consider:
-    - [DazedMTL](//github.com/dazedanon/DazedMTLTool) - Supports OpenAI's LLM models like v3.5 Turbo, v4.0 Turbo.
+    - [DazedMTL](//github.com/dazedanon/DazedMTLTool) - Supports OpenAI's LLM models like v3.5 Turbo, v4.0 Turbo, GPT-4o.
 - py3TranslateLLM should (unofficially) work on older Python versions like 3.4.
     - Older than 3.7 is tricky because dictionaries became ordered in 3.7 and the order might be important for cache, especially cache.rebuildCache().
     - Older than 3.4 might be tricky because: